huaweicloud/terraform-provider-huaweicloud/docs/resources/cce_node.md

 * `postinstall` - (Optional) Script required after installation.
 The input value can be a Base64 encoded string or not.
    Changing this parameter will create a new resource.

+* `labels` - (Optional) Tags of a Kubernetes node, key/value pair format.
+Changing this parameter will create a new resource.

 * `tags` - (Optional) Tags of a VM node, key/value pair format.

 * `root_volume` - (Required) It corresponds to the system disk related configuration.
 Changing this parameter will create a new resource.